 If you need additional filters, you can buy them by speaking with our helpdesk on 0800 89 2000 or emailing via https://www.slingshot.co.nz/contact/contact

 As Naked Broadband is a slightly different service to your usual broadband plan, you’ll need to upgrade your account via the signup form on our website, or by calling us on 0800 89 2000.

-There is a new 12-month contract if you would like to move to Naked Broadband from our regular broadband plans, and your bill date will change.
+There is a new 12-month contract if you would like to move to Naked Broadband from our regular broadband plans.

 Very-high bit-rate Digital Subscriber Line (VDSL) is the latest generation of copper-based broadband.
 It uses the existing copper lines that already supply you with your homeline and/or broadband service, and gives you a better broadband connection.

 VDSL can be faster than ADSL or ADSL2+, and it is subject to very similar restrictions.
 For example, you need to be within range of an exchange or a cabinet.
 VDSL operates at a much higher frequency than ADSL or ADSL2+, and as such has a more limited range.
 This means that the farther away from a cabinet or exchange you are, the less likely you are to see an increase in speed.